Email Connected Service

 With the interval specified in action properties, the inbox will be scanned for the incoming messages and corresponding items or comments (if enabled in Proofing settings and Email Connector settings) will be created in the mapped module.

-Message sync depending on selected type
+Message sync depending on the selected type

 Note!